 Physiological umbilical hernia

-Due to their rapid growth, there is a short period of time during which there is not enough space for the abdominal within the embryonic abdominal cavity.
-As a result, sections of the gut herniate into the extraembryonic coelom of the future umbilical cord from the 6th–10th week of development.
+Due to the rapid growth of the gastrointestinal tract, there is not enough space within the embryonic abdominal cavity from the 6th to the 10th week of development.
+As a result, sections of the gut herniate into the extraembryonic coelom of the future umbilical cord during this time.

 The amniotic sac is formed very early in pregnancy and surrounds the embryo as a protective shell.
-As the fetus grows, the amniotic cavity expands, which eventually results in the obliteration of the chorionic cavity and the uterine cavity.
+As the fetus grows, the amniotic cavity expands, eventually resulting in the displacement of the chorionic cavity and the uterine cavity.